Traveling With Children in RVs

 There are three classes of RVs.

 Class C RVs are more like a moving truck.
-These weigh between 10,000 and 12,000 pounds and are built on a van or truck chassis.
+These weigh between 10,000 and 12,000 pounds.
+And manufacturer build them on a van or truck chassis.
 But they come with the front cab from the vehicle manufacturer so the cab still has those safety features.
 Class C also have to meet federal seat belt standards for the front seating positions but not the rear.

 When traveling with children in RVs, do they have to be restrained?

-RVs are exempt from state car seat laws in some states like Colorado.
-Several state laws require seat belt use for the front seats only.
-There are 22 states that say all occupants, including children, must wear a seat belt.
-And 26 states have RV seat belt requirements based on the age of the child.
+States also have varying laws for seat belt use for adults and older children.
+There are 22 states that say all occupants must wear a seat belt.
+And 26 states have seat belt requirements based on the age of the child.
 You’ll want to look up the law for RV travel specifically for your state and the state’s you’ll be traveling to.

-Legal or not, it is recommended to properly restrain your child in a child restraint in a forward facing vehicle seat with a crash rated seat belt.
+Legally required or not, it is recommended to properly restrain yourself in a seat belt and your child in a child restraint in a forward-facing vehicle seat with a crash rated seat belt.

-People may be lulled into a false sense of security because of the size of an RV and how bigger vehicles tend to withstand crashes better.
-But bigger is not necessarily safer with RVs.
-For instance, the structural soundness of an RV may be questionable in a crash because of design features like galley slide-outs.
-Often the rear compartment is built on a wood or aluminum frame and could be crushed in an impact or rollover.
-Also in Class A RVs, while the front seat belts need to meet federal standards, the front compartment itself does not have to meet any crash standards and may not be crash tested.
+For instance, the structural soundness of an RV may be questionable in a crash.
+One reason for this is because of design features like galley slide-outs.
+Often the rear compartment is built on a wood or aluminum frame.
+A crash impact or rollover can crush this frame.
+In Class A RVs, the front seat belts need to meet federal standards.
+However, the front compartment itself does not have to meet any crash standards and may not be crash tested.

 The trouble is, of course, RVs get into crashes too.